-Even greater foresight is achieved with LED main headlights featuring matrixbeam technology.
-The matrix-beam main headlight unit strategically deactivates specific segments of the permanent mainbeam cone.
-84 individually controlled LEDs adapt to the situation ahead by switching off or dimming accordingly.
+Even greater foresight is achieved with LED main headlights featuring matrix beam technology.
+The matrix beam strategically deactivates specific segments of the permanent main-beam cone.
+Eighty-four individually controlled LEDs adapt to the situation ahead by switching off or dimming accordingly.
 Vehicles in front or in the oncoming lane are no longer dazzled, while the areas in between and to the side continue to receive full illumination.
-To optimise target fixation, not only are the lights selectively dimmed to fade out oncoming vehicles, the area to the right of the light void is lit more brightly for better guidance of the driver's visual attention.
-What's more, segment-specific dimming of highly reflective traffic signs also acts to avoid driver dazzle.
+To optimise target fixation, not only are the lights selectively dimmed to fade out oncoming vehicles, the area to the right of the light void is lit more brightly for better guidance of the driver’s visual attention.
+What’s more, segment-specific dimming of highly reflective traffic signs also acts to avoid driver dazzle.
 LED main headlights with matrix beam including PDLS Plus: bright, homogeneous, safe.

 © 2019 All rights reserved to